Skip to content

 Where there has been no change of approval or minor changes, the foster service will write a letter to the foster carers confirming their Review outcome.

-When it is the First Review or a significant change/concerns (see frequency section) a report must be presented to the Fostering Panel for a recommendation.
-This may include where significant changes to the foster carer's approval or the termination of the foster carer's approval are recommended.
+When it is the First Review or a review following significant change/concerns (see frequency section) a report must be presented to the Fostering Panel for a recommendation.
+This may include where significant changes to the foster carer’s approval or the termination of the foster carer’s approval are recommended.

 When a report is presented to the fostering panel, the report will be presented to the Agency Decision Maker for a decision as to whether the foster carer remains suitable to foster and whether the terms of approval remain suitable.
 Where it has been presented to the fostering panel, the Agency Decision Maker will take into account the panel’s recommendation.

-The supervising social worker will present the review findings and recommendations to the Fostering Panel (and therefore also the Agency Decision Maker) in a written report which incorporates the views of the child or children placed, the written views of the foster carer and any report provided by a social worker particularly where concerns have been expressed about a placement with the foster carer.
-Any recommendations for change in the foster carer's approval should be highlighted in the report.
+The Supervising Social Worker will present the review findings and recommendations to the Fostering Panel (and therefore also the Agency Decision Maker) in a written report which incorporates the views of the child or children placed, the written views of the foster carer and any report provided by a social worker particularly where concerns have been expressed about a placement with the foster carer.
+Any recommendations for change in the foster carer’s approval should be highlighted in the report.

 Where the Review recommends the termination of approval of the foster carer, see Section 6.1 Proposal to Terminate Foster Carer's Approval.